WhatsApp Clone - Angular, GraphQL, Apollo, TypeScript and PostgreSQL

-You might have seen it around already — an open-source WhatsApp Clone tutorial; a project which was originally started in 2015 by Urigo based on Angular-Meteor and Ionic, and have been throughout different incarnations ever since.
+You might have seen it around already — an open-source WhatsApp Clone tutorial; a project which was originally started in 2015 by Urigo (opens in a new tab) based on Angular-Meteor (opens in a new tab) and Ionic (opens in a new tab), and have been throughout different incarnations ever since.

 You may have also noticed that we recently published a new React version of the Whatsapp Clone tutorial.

-This time around, I’m happy to announce that a new version of the WhatsApp Clone is here, and it’s based on Angular 7.2, Angular CLI 7.3.2, Material-UI, TypeScript, Apollo, GraphQL-Subscriptions, GraphQL Code Generator, GraphQL Modules, PostgreSQL and TypeORM, full with step by step guides to teach you every step of the way.
+This time around, I'm happy to announce that a new version of the WhatsApp Clone is here, and it's based on Angular 7.2, Angular CLI 7.3.2, Material-UI, TypeScript, Apollo, GraphQL-Subscriptions, GraphQL Code Generator (opens in a new tab), GraphQL Modules (opens in a new tab), PostgreSQL and TypeORM, full with step by step guides to teach you every step of the way.

 This app was built with all the latest and hottest technologies out there.
 The purpose is simple — it should be a guideline for building a proper app, thus we thought very carefully about the design patterns and architecture used in it, plus, we made sure to cover all communication methods with a GraphQL-back-end in different variations (query, mutation, subscription).
 This way whenever you're looking to start a new app, maintain an existing one or upgrade your dev-stack, the WhatsApp-clone can be a great source to start with!
 It's full stack and has a complete flow.